kubeflow/website/content/en/docs/components/pipelines/sdk/v2/v2-compatibility.md

     *   All pipeline parameters must be annotated with their data type.

-## Running pipelines in v2 compatibility mode
+## Compiling and running pipelines in v2 compatibility mode

-To run your pipeline in v2 compatibility mode, specify that `mode=kfp.dsl.PipelineExecutionMode.V2_COMPATIBLE` when you create a pipeline run using `create_run_from_pipeline_func`.
-The following example demonstrates how to run a pipeline using v2 compatibility mode.
+First we define a v2 compatible pipeline:

 ```python
 import kfp